-Now in its second year, in 2018 it is on every day of the week for 39 days.
-In 2017 in its first year it only operated for 24 days, over six four-day weekends.
+Now in its third year, in 2019 it is on every day of the week for 39 days.
+In 2017, in its first year, it only operated for 24 days, over six four-day weekends.

 Like other Epcot festivals, a theme park admission ticket is required but there is no separate admission charge to attend the festival or view the music concerts.
 There are additional fees for the workshops.

 Epcot International Festival of the Arts Highlights

 - art exhibitions plus artist seminars and workshops from top Disney artists as well as local and nationally acclaimed artists.
 Topics include animation drawing, photography and making topiaries

 - special food studios themed on gourmet food and drinks that are works of art in their own right

 - the Disney on Broadway concert series featuring some of Disney’s best theatrical productions